Norkart/API-documentation/code_and_tutorials/reactleaflet_fritekstsok_maptiles_matrikkelkart_example/README.md

 In the demo, you can view the different map tile layers that Norkart serves by using the layer control in the bottom left corner. see the file called ` BaseLayerControl.tsx` to see how this is implemented.

 ### Address Search
 Norkart fritekstsøk is used to look up addresses in Norway.
-Check out `fritekstsokapi.ts` to see the expected return type how you can query the api from javascript.
+Check out `fritekstsokapi.ts` to see the expected return type and how you can query the api from javascript.

 ### Matrikkelkart
 Norkart matrikkelkart is used in this demo to query the geometry (teig) for the selected address.
-See `matrikkelkartapi.ts` for the expected return type how you can query the api from javascript.
+See `matrikkelkartapi.ts` for the expected return type and how you can query the api from javascript.

 ## Relevant Documentation and Links